 Of course, supporting refugees and migrants is just one part of what we do.
 Giving people prospects – this goal guides us in all areas of our work.
 Refugee and climate programmes are, however, currently GIZ’s biggest areas of activity.

 Take climate change.
 The Climate Change Conference last year sent a strong signal with the commitment to keeping global warming well under two degrees Celsius for the rest of the century.
 Now the world needs to put this into practice.
 A third of our projects are already supporting countries affected by climate change.
-Viet Nam, for example, where the coastline in the Mekong Delta is being eroded by increasingly violent storms and flooding.
+Viet Nam, where the coastline in the Mekong Delta is being eroded by increasingly violent storms and flooding, is one example.
 With our help, in some places up to 180 metres of land has been reclaimed from the sea.
 At the same time, we have provided advice on using less water and fewer pesticides when growing rice, which is the most important staple food in the world.
 As a result, the built up coastal strips now protect the rice fields, which are able to produce a higher yield of better quality rice.
 Overall, this has secured the livelihoods of 7 million people in the region.

 As I mentioned at the beginning, last year our business volume reached a record level of over EUR 2.1 billion.
 Our main commissioning party, the Federal Ministry for Economic Cooperation and Development (BMZ), asked us to carry out EUR 1.7 billion worth of projects last year (business volume).
 This includes EUR 236 million from third parties such as the European Commission, foreign governments and foundations, which cofinanced projects alongside BMZ.
 GIZ is a service provider for the whole German Government.
 The volume of commissions from other federal ministries rose to EUR 250 million in 2015 – up EUR 11 million from the previous year (2014: EUR 239 million).
 GIZ International Services, which supports the German Government’s international cooperation activities without drawing on German tax revenue, also increased its total business volume in 2015 to around EUR 166 million (up 9 per cent from EUR 152 million in 2014).